 As a growing non-profit, you can work with agencies that provide disability employment services and connect the right people with the right employers, while they also provide training and support to make sure their candidates fit your culture.
+Additionally, it’s crucial to consider OIG or LEIE compliance checks to ensure that your candidates, besides fitting in your culture, meet the necessary regulatory requirements.
 This is by far the best way to ensure diversity in your ranks and make sure that people of passion work under your wing.

 Aim for a personality fit